nadavpiv/Assembler/README.md

 Building an assembler in C language

 # Assembler Writing Project
 We received an imaginary processor and an imaginary assembly language.
-Our task was to take a file containing assembly commands and create machine language files that the computer understands.<br>
+Our task was to take a file containing assembly commands and create machine language files that the computer understands.<br> <br>
 Each instruction in the system had to be encoded into 32 bits (4 bytes) using the little-endian method (bits 0-7 in the byte at the lowest address).
 Every instruction in the language had an opcode identifying the instruction, and some instructions also had a secondary identifier called funct.
 In the assembly language, there were two types of statements: directives and instructions.
 1. Directive Statement: Directs the assembler on what to do when operating on the source program, such as memory allocation or initializing variables in the program.